jl293/tribopy/README.md

 # tribopy
 TriboPy seeks to assist engineers in matters of tribology.
-Topics covered will include:
-- Fundamentals
-- Solid materials
-- Surface roughness
-- Contact between solids
-- Liquid properties
-- Lubricant composition
-- Lubricant characterization
-- Lubricant of conformal and non-conformal contacts
-- Dry and mixed friction
-- Wear
-- Measuring friction and wear
-- Nanotribology and biotribology

-# Table of Contents
+## Table of Contents
 ----------------------------------------------------------------------------------------------------
 - \* indicates chapter has been worked through
 - ! indicates chapter is in progress